-I am always keen to share the findings of my PhD research with wider audiences and to discuss issues surrounding gender in UK agriculture.
-Feel free to drop me an email if your group would be interested to hear from me!
+I am keen to share the findings of my PhD research with wider audiences.
+Feel free to drop me an email if your group would be interested to hear from me about gender in UK agriculture!
 Here are a selection of my public engagement activities with children, farmers and theatre-goers so far:

 I took part in a Q&A following the production of Horseshoes for Hand Grenades at East Riding Theatre on 3rd October.
 Building on the themes within the performance and my PhD research, this was an opportunity to reflect on the changing roles of women in rural life and farming since WWI.
-More information can be found here.
+I blog about the experience here.

 I was invited to speak at a farmer discussion group in Norfolk about my PhD research, its rationale and findings.
 This was followed by discussion about generational differences between the position of women farmers and future strategies to support gender equality in farming.